7RU7H/CTFs/HackTheBox/Retired-Machines/Absolute/Absolute-Helped-Through.md

 Check Bloodhound for svc_smb permissions and groups.
 I do have kinit install before hand which may have contributed.
 As I remind yourself for the third in the second push for completion that this box is a nightmare-ad-pentest-where all the tools do not work and you have understand and fix the configurations of tools and system utilities on the fly.
 This made this box an absolute priority to do as a Helped-Through as there is nothing more time consuming or finikity than linux-windows-plus-kerberos configurations and kerberos-tool local-maintenance.
 Patching is something I could do, but I would rather understand the choke points of problems as to where

 Have you checked?:
+- Step -1): Are *you* mentally prepared and ready to deal with the issue abound...
 - Step 0): is `/etc/hosts` configured `$DCipv4Address dc.$domain.$tld $domain.$tld` in this order!
-- Step 1): Continuously re-synced to the DC: `sudo ntpdate -s $targetDC.$domain.$tld`
+- Step 1): Continuously re-synced to the DC: `sudo ntpdate -s $targetDC.$domain.$tld
+- Step 2): Is Kinit configured properly?
-- Step 2): Do you need to reTGT after re-synced to the DC: Step 1)
+- Step 3): Do you need to **(re)**TGT after re-synced to the DC: go to Step 1)
-- Step 3): Is Kinit configured properly?
 - Step 4): Are you running latest Tool versions!

 Alh4zr3d - but did not work:
 ```bash